-You may have never seen this flower before, but these colourful plants are called tulips.
-It’s the most popular flower of the Netherlands and is also one of the most important export products.
+You may have never seen this flower before, but these colorful plants are called tulips.
+It’s the most popular flower in the Netherlands and is also one of the most important export products.
 You can find tulips everywhere in the Netherlands.
 Not to forget to mention the famous ‘’Keukenhof’’, the most beautiful flower garden in the world.
 Keukenhof receives 1 million visitors from more than 100 countries each year.
-In the park consist of 32 hectares where you can observe more than 7 million flowers such as lilies, hyacinths and of course tulips.
+The park consists of 32 hectares where you can observe more than 7 million flowers such as lilies, hyacinths and of course tulips.

 Flower market and its main competitors

-Russia, Germany and the United States are the main buyers in the worldwide flower market, while the Netherlands remains the centre of the floral industry.
-However, the demand of tulips and other horticultural products is developing dramatically in China, according to the Global Floricultural News organization.
+Russia, Germany and the United States are the main buyers in the worldwide flower market, while the Netherlands remains the center of the floral industry.
+However, the demand for tulips and other horticultural products is developing dramatically in China, according to the Global Floricultural News organization.

 Although China isn’t a big competitor yet, it has definitely the potential to become one.
 You need to keep in mind that China is a huge nation with a population of more than 1 billion citizens.
 With that, the purchasing power of this country is gigantic and the possibilities for your business are endless.

 Despite the relatively small share of agriculture and horticulture in its overall economy, the Netherlands is one of the largest agricultural exporters in the world.
 More than 60% of the Dutch soil is in agricultural use and an important part of it is taken by the cultivation of flower bulbs, especially tulips.